Trading vs. Investing: What You Should Know

 How’s your overall financial situation?

-The prospect of making a bucketload of money as a trader is an appealing one, no doubt.
-But before you start sending your money in that direction, take stock of where you’re at.
+The prospect of making a lot of gains as a trader is an appealing one, no doubt.
+But before you start sending your money in that direction, take stock of where you’re at financially.

 • Do you have an emergency fund with three months’ worth of essential expenses?
 If not, consider focusing on that goal first.